n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/TypeformTrigger/README.md

 ### 2. Set node

 We will use the Set node to ensure that only the data that we set in this node gets passed on to the next nodes in the workflow.
-We will set the value of `Name`, `Email`, `Interest`, and `Country` in this node.
+We will set the value of `Name` and `Email` in this node.
 ::: v-pre
 1. Click on ***Add Value*** and select 'String' from the dropdown list.
 2. Enter `Name` in the ***Name*** field.